matjaz99/alertmonitor/README.md

 Rolling file policy can be also configured.
 For complete simple-logger configuration visit [https://github.com/matjaz99/simple-logger](https://github.com/matjaz99/simple-logger)

 ## For developers

+### Development environment

+Alertmonitor is written in Java.
+It's a maven project.
+It runs as web app on Apache Tomcat server and uses JSF 2.2 with Primefaces 6.2 for frontend interface.
+In version 1.5.1 I switched from Java 8 to Java 13.
+I had to add `javax.annotations dependency to pom.xml file.`

+### Simple-logger maven dependency

 Simple-logger is not available on Maven central repo.
 You can either build it on your own or download jar file from [here](http://matjazcerkvenik.si/download/simple-logger-1.6.4.jar)